Postpartum pituitary necrosis; postpartum panhypopituitarism

 Blood tests will be carried out to check pituitary hormone levels.
 A simple blood test may be sufficient or a more detailed type of testing called ‘dynamic’ testing may be carried out.
 This type of testing involves checking hormone levels before and after stimulation of the pituitary gland to assess how the pituitary is functioning.

 Once the diagnosis of Sheehan’s syndrome is confirmed, the treatment is lifelong replacement of the hormones that are found to be deficient.
 This may take the form of hydrocortisone, thyroxine, oestrogen and rarely, growth hormone.
 The exact form of treatment will vary between patients depending on the hormones that need to be replaced.
 See the article on hypopituitarism for more information.

 If blood levels of hormones are monitored carefully, there should not be any side-effects.
 Side-effects may rarely occur when the dosage of hormone treatment is too high or too low and should be easily corrected by dose adjustment of the relevant medication.
 Patients should discuss any concerns with their doctor.

 Hormone treatment is usually long-term and patients will require regular check-ups with their doctor.
-If the patient is on steroids, they must be aware of sick day rules and carry an emergency hydrocortisone injection, which they know how to use.
-They should also wear Medic-Alert jewellery stating that they are on steroid medication.
+If the patient is on steroids, they must be aware of sick day rules and have an emergency hydrocortisone injection, which they and their family know how to use.
+They should also wear Medic-Alert jewellery (usually necklace or bracelet) and carry a steroid card in their wallet stating that they are on steroid medication.
 See the articles on Addison’s disease and hypopituitarism for further information.